quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 However, the IHD method suffers a handful of drawbacks when compared to QTL mapping.
 Popular QTL mapping methods (such as R/qtl2 [@PMID:30591514]) use linear models to test associations between genotypes and phenotypes, enabling the inclusion of additive and interactive covariates, as well as kinship matrices, in QTL scans.
-Although we have developed simple methods to account for inter-sample relatedness in the IHD approach, they are not as flexible as similar methods in QTL mapping software.
+Although we have developed methods to account for inter-sample relatedness in the IHD approach (*Materials and Methods*), they are not as flexible as similar methods in QTL mapping software.
 Additionally, the IHD method assumes that mutator alleles affect a subset of $k$-mer mutation types; if a mutator allele increased the rates of all mutation types equally on haplotypes that carried it, IHD would be unable to detect it.

 ### Discovering mutator alleles in other experimental systems